bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 #### Mapping

 - **Map Fire**: runs the pipeline with the parameters currently in the form.
+If the padding value has changed since the last crop, the fire is automatically re-cropped first and all preview images update immediately before mapping begins.
-- **Map Fire / with settings**: applies the recommended settings for the fire's size range, then maps.
+- **Map Fire / with settings**: applies the recommended settings for the fire's size range, re-crops if padding changed, then maps.
+- **Re-crop**: manually re-crops the fire with the current padding value and updates all preview images, without running the ML pipeline.
 - **Runs (N)**: set N > 1 to run multiple mappings with varied HDBSCAN parameters.
 All runs appear as cards in a results gallery, ranked by agreement score.
 - **Console**: streams pipeline output in real time.
 Persists across page navigation.